uptane/uptane-standard/uptane-standard.md

 The Image repository SHALL provide a method for authorized users to upload images and their associated metadata.
 It SHALL check that a user writing metadata and images is authorized to do so for that specific image by checking the chain of delegations as described in {{delegations_meta}}.

 The Image repository SHALL implement storage that permits authorized users to write an image file using a unique filename, and later read the same file using the same name.
-It MAY use any filesystem, key-value store, or database that fulfills this requirement.
+It could use any filesystem, key-value store, or database that fulfills this requirement.

-The Image repository MAY require authentication for read access.
+The Image repository could require authentication for read access.

 ### Director repository {#director_repository}

-The Director repository instructs ECUs as to which images should be installed by producing signed metadata on demand.
+The Director repository instructs ECUs as to which images will be installed by producing signed metadata on demand.
 Unlike the Image repository, it is mostly controlled by automated, online processes.
 It also consults a private inventory database containing information on vehicles, ECUs, and software revisions.

 The Director repository SHALL expose an interface for Primaries to upload vehicle version manifests ({{vehicle_version_manifest}}) and download metadata.
 This interface SHOULD be public.

-The Director MAY encrypt images for ECUs that require them, either by encrypting on-the-fly or by storing encrypted images on the repository.
+The Director could encrypt images for ECUs that require them, either by encrypting on-the-fly or by storing encrypted images on the repository.

 The Director repository SHALL implement storage that permits an automated service to write generated metadata files.
-It MAY use any filesystem, key-value store, or database that fulfills this requirement.
+It could use any filesystem, key-value store, or database that fulfills this requirement.

 #### Directing installation of images on vehicles

 A Director repository SHALL conform to the following six-step process for directing the installation of software images on a vehicle.

 1. The Director SHOULD first identify the vehicle.
-This MAY be done when the Director receives a vehicle version manifest sent by a Primary (as described in {{construct_manifest_primary}}), decodes the manifest, and determines the unique vehicle identifier.
-Additionally, the Director MAY utilize other mechanisms to uniquely identify a vehicle (e.g., 2-way TLS with unique client certificates).
+This could be done when the Director receives a vehicle version manifest sent by a Primary (as described in {{construct_manifest_primary}}), decodes the manifest, and determines the unique vehicle identifier.
+Additionally, the Director could utilize other mechanisms to uniquely identify a vehicle (e.g., 2-way TLS with unique client certificates).
 1. Using the vehicle identifier, the Director queries its inventory database (as described in {{inventory_db}}) for relevant information about each ECU in the vehicle.
 1. The Director SHALL check the manifest for accuracy compared to the information in the inventory database.
-If any of the required checks fail, the Director MAY drop the request.
-An implementer MAY make additional checks if desired.
-At a minimum, the Director SHALL check the following:
+If any of the required checks fail, the Director SHOULD drop the request.
+An implementer can make additional checks if desired.
+At a minimum, the Director SHOULD check the following:
     * Each ECU recorded in the inventory database is also represented in the manifest.
     * The signature of the manifest matches the ECU key of the Primary that sent it.
     * The signature of each Secondary's contribution to the manifest matches the ECU key of that Secondary.
 1. The Director SHOULD check that the nonce or counter in each ECU version report has not been used before to prevent a replay of the ECU version report.
 If the nonce or counter is reused the Director SHOULD drop the request.
 1. The Director extracts information about currently installed images from the vehicle version manifest.
-Using this information, it determines if the vehicle is already up-to-date, and if not, determines a set of images that should be installed.
+Using this information, it determines if the vehicle is already up-to-date, and if not, determines a set of images that could be installed.
 The exact process by which this determination takes place is out of scope for this Standard.
 However, the Director SHALL take into account *dependencies* and *conflicts* between images and SHOULD consult well-established techniques for dependency resolution.
-1. The Director MAY encrypt images for ECUs that require it.
+1. The Director could encrypt images for ECUs that require it.
 1. The Director generates new metadata representing the desired set of images to be installed on the vehicle, based on the dependency resolution in step 4.
 This includes Targets ({{targets_meta}}), Snapshot ({{snapshot_meta}}), and Timestamp ({{timestamp_meta}}) metadata.
 It then sends this metadata to the Primary as described in {{download_meta_primary}}.

 #### Inventory Database {#inventory_db}

 The Director SHALL use a private inventory database to store information about ECUs and vehicles.
-An implementer MAY use any durable database for this purpose.
+An implementer could use any durable database for this purpose.

 The inventory database SHALL record the following pieces of information: